-Cash and cash equivalents consist of cash on deposit.
+Cash and cash equivalents consist of cash on deposit, net of outstanding cheques and withdrawals.

 (f) Collections:

 Gifts in the nature of collections are recognized as revenue at their estimated market value.
 The value of the collections is capitalized at their cost and the amount is not subsequently amortized.